EqualFiLabs/UA2/docs/runbook-sepolia.md

   --url "$RPC" \
   --max-fee 9638049920000000000

-UA2_PROXY_ADDR=0xDEPLOYED_ADDRESS
+UA2_ACCOUNT_ADDR=0xDEPLOYED_ADDRESS

 # 4. Verify with a read-only call (no calldata flag for zero-arg functions)
 #    Leave `--calldata` off entirely when the selector takes no arguments.
 sncast --account "$NAME" \
   call \
-  --contract-address "$UA2_PROXY_ADDR" \
+  --contract-address "$UA2_ACCOUNT_ADDR" \
   --function get_owner \
   --url "$RPC"
 ```

-Copy the resulting `UA2_CLASS_HASH`, implementation address (from the deploy receipt),
-and `UA2_PROXY_ADDR` into `.env.sepolia` so the SDK and demo app target the right
-contracts.
-If `sncast` reports an estimated fee above the provided max, re-run the
-command with the suggested value.
+Copy the resulting `UA2_CLASS_HASH` and `UA2_ACCOUNT_ADDR` into `.env.sepolia` so the SDK and demo app target the right contract.
+If `sncast` reports an estimated fee above the provided max, re-run the command with the suggested value.

-The scripted path with `UA2_USE_PROXY=1` writes the same values into `packages/contracts/.ua2-sepolia-addresses.json`.
+The helper script writes the same values into `packages/contracts/.ua2-sepolia-addresses.json`.

 > [!NOTE]
 > If you open a new shell before the smoke tests below, re-export `RPC` and `NAME`
 > so `sncast` can find the correct endpoint and account.

-After a proxy deployment, point the front-end and SDK clients at `UA2_PROXY_ADDR`; the implementation address remains the proxy for external calls.
+After deployment, point the front-end and SDK clients at `UA2_ACCOUNT_ADDR`; upgrades reuse the same address by swapping the class hash in-place.

 ---